joelkalonji/MemoryGame/README.md

 # MemoryGame
 1. First Game: Chek your memory and type the letters you see on your screen after they disappeared.
+2. Second Game: Guess the number between 1 and 1000 with multiple trial.